RajeshKumar1490/py-context-logger/README.md

 - Dynamic updating of log context based on function parameters.
 - Propagation of log context across threads.
 - Decorators to easily integrate the logger into functions and classes.
 - Add requestId by default to track the request if not provided.
+- Provides flexibility to configure logger name, log level, log format at the time of ContextLogger initialization.

 ## Installation